 An electric visor can be connected to the jack connector.
-Electric current is supplied whenever engine is running.
+Electric current is supplied whenever engine is running on the 1200 4-TEC models and from 1900 RPM on the E-TEC model.
 A stress relief extension is supplied with the vehicle.